amanarya1311/CODSOFT/Level 1 Task 2 Portfolio/README.md

    `git clone https://github.com/amanarya1311/CODSOFT.git`
 2. Navigate to the project folder:
    `cd "Level 1 Task 2 Portfolio Website"`
-   *(Adjust this path if your project folder is named differently within the cloned repo)*
 3. Open the `index.html` file in your web browser:

 - You can double-click the `index.html` file, OR